-In the hall of life, decorated with mountains, cataracts, and wild scenery, I have played long.
-When tired of play, each time I cried for Thee, Thou didst drop to me, through the window of my desire, new dolls of fame, friends, prosperity — to quiet me.
-Now, this time, Divine Mother, I will play the naughty baby.
+In the hall of life, decorated with mountains, stormy cataracts, and wild scenery, I have played long.
+Each time, when, tired of play, I cried for Thee, Thou didst drop down through the skylight of my heart’s craving some new doll of fame, friends, or prosperity to quiet me.
+This time, Divine Mother, I will play the naughty baby.
 I will sob unceasingly.
-No more toys of earthly pleasures shall stop my cries.
-O Divine Mother, Thou wouldst best come soon, or I will wake all creation with my cries.
-All Thy sleeping children will wake and join me in a chorus of wails.
-Forsake the busy-ness of the housework of Thy creation!
+No more shall the toys of earthly pleasure stop my cries.
+O Divine Mother, Thou must come soon, or I will waken all Creation with my cries!
+I will make all Thy sleeping children wake and join me in a chorus of wails.
+Forsake Thy busyness with the housework of Thy Creation!
 I demand attention.
-I demand Thee, and not playthings!
+I demand Thee!
+I no longer want Thy playthings!